Social and digital marketers who have been in the game for awhile will remember a Facebook rule called the “20% rule” or “20% text rule.”

 They passed with flying colors.

-So, we wondered, what would it take to get our ads’ reach restricted?
-Determined to find out, we took a screenshot of one of our landing pages for our new and improved landing page optimization resource and uploaded it.
+Determined to find out, we took a screenshot of one of our landing pages and uploaded it.
 It’s almost entirely text:

 Still, we only managed to reach Facebook’s “Low” text rating:

-Here are some more examples of what will, and will not be limited on the network under the new rule:
+These examples showcase what will and will not come under the new rule:

 Image Text: High